-This week I am trying to change the scope to not just women in the industry but diversity as a whole.
+This week I am trying to change the scope of my work to not just women in the industry but diversity as a whole.
 Companies are aware of the lack of diversity among their employees but are taking little to no steps to change that.
-What they are failing to realize is by diversifying their work force it makes the company stronger.
+What they are failing to realize is by diversifying their workforce it makes the company stronger.

-Having a diverse work force from a variety of backgrounds brings new understandings of life, different solutions to hard questions, and a variety of perspectives.
+Having a diverse workforce from a variety of backgrounds brings new understandings of life, different solutions to hard questions, and a variety of fresh perspectives.
 This all contributes to innovative and creative solutions in a competitive market.

-People of color make up nearly one third of today’s labor force; Women make up 47 percent; gay and transgender workers make up 7 percent; People with disabilities make up
+People of color make up nearly one-third of today’s labor force; women make up 47 percent; gay and transgender workers make up 7 percent.

 It’s true.
-Why would I want to work for someone who is simple minded in their hiring process?
-To me that says something about the work they produce (simple minded).
-Companies need to capitalize on the need of diversity in the workforce, especially with a younger generation entering the building that highly value it.
+Why would I want to work for someone who is simple-minded in their hiring process?
+Personally, I think that says something about the work they produce (simple-minded).
+Companies need to capitalize on the need of diversification in the workforce, especially with a younger generation that highly value diversity.